What is DuPont Analysis?

 Profitability and ROE

 Profitability is a measure of a business’s ability to generate earnings relative to its expenses and other costs.
-It is one of the most important metrics for evaluation of a business’s success.
+It is one of the most important metrics for the evaluation of a business’s success.
 Return on Equity (ROE) is a commonly used accounting ratio that assesses a company’s profitability.
 It represents the amount of profit returned as a percentage of the amount of money that the shareholders invested.
 The ROE is calculated by:

 ROE may provide useful insights about the company’s performance, as we can easily define the benchmark for this measure.
 For example, if you are an investor looking for new investment opportunities, you can easily compare the ROE of different companies and choose the one with the highest metric as it promises to return you the biggest profit for the amount of money invested.